dotnet/runtime/docs/workflow/Codespaces.md

 ![New codespace button](https://docs.github.com/assets/cb-138303/images/help/codespaces/new-codespace-button.png)

-2. Click the drop-down at the size of the "Create codespace on main" button and select "Configure and create codespace"
+2. Click the drop-down at the side of the `Create codespace on main` button and select `Configure and create codespace`

 ![Configure and create codespace](https://docs.github.com/assets/cb-49317/images/help/codespaces/default-machine-type.png)